 The LL.M.
 Program is interested in attracting intellectually curious and thoughtful students from a variety of legal systems and with various career plans.
 As an intellectually and culturally diverse program, we welcome students from around the world.
 The diversity of the participants in the LL.M. program will contribute significantly to the educational experience of all our students at KoGuam Law School.
 International students may forge lifelong friendships with KoGuan law students, faculty and alumni and be a part of a global network of KoGuan Law graduates.

-Students are required to complete a minimum of 30 credits, including 26 coursework credits (16 compulsory coursework credits) and 4 thesis writing credits under the supervision of a faculty member.
+Students are required to complete a minimum of 30 coursework credits (16 compulsory coursework credits) and write a degree thesis under the supervision of a faculty member.

 To qualify for the LL.M. degree, students must:

-2. Successfully complete 4 credits of independent research and LL.M. thesis writing under the supervision of a KoGuan faculty member within a year
+2. Successfully complete an independent research and write a LL.M. thesis under the supervision of a KoGuan Law faculty member within a year

 4. Spend at least two semesters in residence

 For the year of independent research and LL.M. thesis writing, students are not required to stay in Shanghai.